Best drivers 2020

-Last year’s ST190 was so close to being among our best drivers of the year, but ultimately just didn’t quite offer the same forgiveness as some as it chased low-spin performance (which adds speed and distance) at the expense of forgiveness.
-This year’s a different story, though.

-The ST200 is right up there alongside the very best.
+Last year’s model, the Mizuno ST190, was so close to being among our best drivers of the year, but ultimately just didn’t quite offer the same forgiveness as some as it chased low-spin performance (which adds speed and distance) at the expense of forgiveness.
+But this year Mizuno have delivered the complete package and the Mizuno ST200 is right up there alongside the very best drivers of 2020.

-Powerful, great sounding, lovely looking and with enough forgiveness to keep drives on the cut grass.
-Our test has the ST200 down as our second longest of 2020, and because carry dropped off by just 11 yards (second best) from our longest to shortest drives, it’s earned a place among our favourites of the year.
+Powerful, great sounding, lovely looking and with enough forgiveness to keep drives on the cut grass, the Mizuno ST200 driver can't be faulted.
+Our test has the Mizuno ST200 down as our second longest driver of 2020, and because carry dropped off by just 11 yards from our longest to shortest drives with it (ranking it second best for that metric), it’s certainly earned a place among our best drivers of 2020.

 Review: Ping G410 Plus driver £450

-The G410 Plus launched last year, and the family is likely to be updated later in 2020.
-But we still love how the movable weight system has zero impact on MOI and forgiveness, which isn’t the case with most movable mass drivers.
+The G410 Plus driver launched last year, and the family is likely to be updated later in 2020.
+But for now, the Ping G410 Plus is still worthy of a spot among the best drivers of 2020.
+We still love how the Ping G410 Plus' movable weight system has zero impact on MOI and forgiveness, which isn’t the case with most movable mass drivers.